-The student could also be assigned to the Student Support Team (SST) or MTSS Team in theschool.
-This team is responsible for helping design an individual plan for overcoming obstacles to success.
+The student could also be assigned to the Multi-tiered System of Supports (MTSS) Team in the school.
+This team is responsible for helping design an individual plan for overcoming obstacles to success

-Overview of Reevaluation/Redetermination of Eligibility
+Overview of the Reevaluation/Redetermination Process

 The purpose of a reevaluation is to review current evaluation information and to consider what additional information might be needed to decide whether the child continues to have a disability and to determine the needs of the child.